Renu-Alias/Meridian/README.md

 ### 2. ⏱️ Living Posts — Your Writing Doesn't Expire
 > *"Your best posts don't go stale."*

 Technical content has a shelf life.
-Surfaced lets the community submit *patches* to outdated posts — like a pull request but for writing.
+Meridian lets the community submit *patches* to outdated posts — like a pull request but for writing.
 Articles stay accurate, keep ranking, and keep helping.

 - Community-submitted corrections and updates
 - Author approves/rejects patches via a PR-style interface